anj0la/anj0la/README.md

 Hello, my name is Anjola!
 I'm interested both in front-end developement, and game development.
-I currently am able to create Android and desktop applications, and have experience programming in the following langauges:
+I currently am able to create Android and desktop applications, and have experience programming in the following langauges/frameworks:
-  - Java & JavaFX (framework)
+  - Java & JavaFX
   - Python

-I'm currently learning these programming languages:
+I'm currently learning these programming languages/frameworks:
+  - Streamlit
   - C#
   - C++